GaloisInc/llvm-verifier/doc/lss-tutorial/main/lss-tutorial.md

 The following command will then run `lss` to create a formal model:

-    # lss aes.bc
+    # lss --backend=saw aes.bc

-This will result in a file called `aes.aig` that can be further analyzed using a variety of tools, including the Galois Cryptol tool set and the ABC logic synthesis system from UC Berkeley.
+This will result in a file called `aes.aig` that can be further analyzed using a variety of tools, including SAWScript and the ABC logic synthesis system from UC Berkeley.

 Viewing the Intermediate Representations
 ========================================